 Once you arrive, walk away from Richtis Beach towards the hut to start hiking Richtis Gorge to see the waterfall.

 Bonus Tip: First time visiting Crete island?
-Make sure to read our Driving in Crete guide for the essential road rules to know.
+Make sure you read our Driving in Crete guide for the essential road rules to know.

 Don’t Forget Travel Insurance